xmos/lib_qadc/doc/rst/qadc.rst

 The ``max_charge_period_ticks`` is nominally 5 times the RC constant and ``max_disch_ticks`` is calculated by the code as the maximum time to reach the threshold voltage when the IO goes high impedance.
 This is doubled to allow for some idle time and provides a safe setting.
 A typical setting will be in the region of one millisecond, depending on passive value selection.

-In ``single shot`` mode the setting is ignore because the API takes the correct amount of time to account for all required steps.
+In ``single shot`` mode the setting is ignored because the API takes the correct amount of time to account for all required steps and the function returns when the result is ready.

 |newpage|